 How To Dress for a Great Business Portrait!

 This is not about having your picture taken.
 It’s about advancing your career.
-Yet the wardrobe you select is a very important part of the process.
-Your outfit for a professional portrait is meant to accessorize you... not the other way around.
+The wardrobe you select is a very important part of the process.
+Your outfit for a professional portrait is meant to accessorize YOU... not the other way around.
 A great business portrait is one that makes a strong first impression, frames you as a professional and makes you feel good about your personal brand.
-With that mindset, you will make more connections and close more sales... faster.
+Your confident, professional image will draw more attention.
+Your colleagues will see you with respect.
+You'll make more connections faster and close more sales sooner.

-At EPS we’re in the business of making you look your very best!
-You’ll soon be anxious to deploy your new EPS professional portrait to prospects, clients and colleagues online and off.
-This is a very powerful personal brand, marketing tool.
-It is also (in my opinion) a marketing basic.
+Executive Portrait Specialists is in the business of making you look your very best!
+Soon, you'll be anxious to post and share your new EPS professional portrait to prospects, clients and colleagues online and off.
+This is a very powerful personal branding and marketing tool.
+It is also – in my opinion – a marketing essential, because we never get a second chance to make a first impression.
+In this Digital Age, one's Professional Portrait IS that first impression.

 Okay... let’s get to it!